-- All quarterly interest payments will be deposited in the DPA 5 working days before the installment date. - Since the principal repayment is in bullet in maturity the principal will be paid in the last installment whereby; - 1/3 of the principal payment will be funded in the account on the 60th day of the last quarter. - The remaining will be funded on the 75th day of the last quarter.
+- All quarterly profit payment will be deposited in the DPA 5 working days before the installment date. - Since the principal repayment is in bullet in maturity the principal will be paid in the last installment whereby; - 1/3 of the principal payment will be funded in the account on the 60th day of the last quarter. - The remaining will be funded on the 75th day of the last quarter.

-A Debt Service Reserve Account (DSRA) will also be maintained and shall be always funded with an amount of PKR 165 million from the issue date.
+A Debt Service Reserve Account (DSRA) is also maintained and shall always be funded with an amount of PKR 165 million from the issue date.
 The DSRA will be maintained in a bank that has a minimum credit rating of AA-.
 The issuer shall maintain the DSRA under lien of the investment agent.